In-situ measurements of void fractions and bubble size distributions in bubble curtains: Post processing and analysis

-The equalised image $I_{light}$ is then binarized by comparing the local pixel value to $\text{max}(I_{bg})$.
-At this point, small spots ($d_{eq}\leq 1\, mm$) are removed from the image since these almost exclusively correspond to small dirt particles in the water.
-This is confirmed by visual inspection and by comparison to recordings made with no bubbles present in the flow.
-Consequently, bubbles touching the outer edge of the image are eliminated to yield the cleaned up image $I_{clean}$.
-In order to ensure that this step does not affect the void fraction estimate, we compensate for the removed bubbles by adjusting the effective measurement volume per image by
+The equalised image $I_{light}$ is then binarized by comparing the local pixel value to $\text{max}(I_{bg})$ \makeblue{giving the binary image $J$ with $J =1$ indicating the presence of a bubble}.
+At this point, small spots ($d_{eq}\leq 1\, \mathrm{mm}$) are removed from the image since these almost exclusively correspond to small dirt particles in the water.
+This is confirmed by visual inspection and by comparison to recordings made without bubbles present in the flow.
+Consequently, bubbles touching the outer edge of the image are eliminated \makeblue{by setting $J =0$ at the corresponding locations} to yield the cleaned up image $J_{clean}$ (see Figure \ref{fig:Imagealgorithm}).
+In order to ensure that this step does not affect the void fraction estimate \makeblue{(removing the bubbles at the edge would lead to an underestimation of the void fraction)}, we compensate for the removed bubbles by adjusting the effective measurement volume per image by

-where $V_{adj}$ is the volume used for determining the void fraction of the processed image, $V_{meas}$ is the total measurement volume, $\langle{I}_{clean}\rangle$ is the average value of the binarized clean image and $\langle{I}_{bin}\rangle$ is the average value of the binarized image after removing the described areas.
-The clean image will be split up into `dust', `non-overlapping bubbles' and `overlapping bubbles'.
-The dust can be identified readily since the lack of reflection leads to lower greyvalues in this case.
+\makeblue{ } where the sum $\sum_J$ is over the entire binarized image. $V_{meas}$ is the total measurement volume and $V_{adj}$ denotes the \makeblue{adjusted reference} volume used for determining the void fraction of the processed image. \makeblue{Note that Eq. \ref{eq:vadj} is based on the assumption that the average void fraction is uniform across the imaging region.} The clean image will be split up into `dust', `non-overlapping bubbles' and `overlapping bubbles'.
+The dust can be identified readily since the lack of reflection leads to lower gray values in this case.
 The non-overlapping bubbles are recognized by the solidity $\mathcal{S}$ of the patches, i.e. the ratio of the patch surface area to that of its convex hull.
 The criterion for non-overlapping bubbles is $\mathcal{S}>0.97$ and an ellipse with equal surface area is fitted to these cases.
 The remaining patches are then considered as clusters of two or more overlapping bubbles and their treatment is detailed in the following.